TRANMERE ROVERS FOOTBALL CLUB

 Our objectives for the season are:

-1. To improve the facilities and matchday experience in the Family Paddock and to organise a Saturday matchday club thereby increasing the junior attendance at matches
+1. To further improve the facilities and matchday experience in the Family Paddock and to organise activities in there

 2. To ask for input in deciding kit for next season with a supporters’ poll

 3. To continue and expand the introduction of Customer Service Assistants to engage supporters and help with information and feedback